Social degeneration: Theories of degeneration in the 18th century

 In the second half of the eighteenth century, degeneration theory gained prominence as an explanation of the nature and origin of human difference.
 Among the most notable proponents of this theory was Georges-Louis Leclerc, Comte de Buffon.
 A gifted mathematician and eager naturalist, Buffon served as the curator of the Parisian Cabinet du Roi.
 The collections of the Cabinet du Roi served as the inspiration for Buffon's encyclopedic Histoire Naturelle, of which he published thirty-six volumes between 1749 and his death in 1788.
 In the Histoire Naturelle, Buffon asserted that differences in climate created variety within species.
 He believed that these changes occurred gradually and initially affected only a few individuals before becoming widespread.
 Buffon relied on an argument from analogy to contend that this process of degeneration occurred among humans.
 He claimed to have observed the transformation of certain animals by their climate and concluded that such changes must have also shaped humankind.

 Buffon maintained that degeneration had particularly adverse consequences in the New World.
 He believed America to be both colder and wetter than Europe.
 This climate limited the number of species in the New World and prompted a decline in size and vigor among the animals which did survive.
 Buffon also applied these principles to the people of the New World.
-He wrote in the Histoire Naturelle that the indigenous people lacked the ability to feel strong emotion for others.
+He wrote in the Histoire Naturelle that the indigenous people lacked the ability to feel strong emotions for others.
 For Buffon, these individuals were incapable of love as well as desire.

 Buffon's theory of degeneration attracted the ire of many early American elites who feared that Buffon's depiction of the New World would negatively influence European perceptions of their nation.
 In particular, Thomas Jefferson mounted a vigorous defense of the American natural world.
 He attacked the premises of Buffon's argument in his 1785 Notes on the State of Virginia, writing that the animals of the New World felt the same sun and walked upon the same soil as their European counterparts.
 Jefferson believed that he could permanently alter Buffon's views of the New World by showing him firsthand the majesty of American wildlife.
-While serving as minister to France, Jefferson wrote repeatedly to his compatriots in the United States, pleading them to send a stuffed moose to Paris.
+While serving as minister to France, Jefferson wrote repeatedly to his compatriots in the United States, pleading with them to send a stuffed moose to Paris.
 After months of effort, General John Sullivan responded to Jefferson's request and shipped a moose to France.
 Buffon died only three months after the moose's arrival, and his theory of New World degeneration remained forever preserved in the pages of the Histoire Naturelle.